hamsteri15/csgo_config/README.md

  ```
  Copy paste the autoexec.cfg file to the path above.
 If you have logged in to multiple accounts on the same computer, you will have multiple account id's under Steam/userdata.
 You can check the correct id using [these](https://www.businessinsider.com/how-to-find-steam-id?r=US&IR=T) instructions.

  **NOTE!
 Do NOT place the autoexec.cfg file to 'cfg' located under the csgo installation folder.
-Also, DO NOT make any changes to the config files there.
-Those   files are automatically modified when changes are done from the in-game options.**
+Also, DO NOT make any changes to the config files there.**

 ## Step 3: Execute autoexec.cfg whenever csgo is launched